MMMaellon/VRChatTutorial/docs/index.md

-# Coding for VRChat 101
+# Coding Tutorial for VRChat

 > by MMMaellon